yavuzitconsulting/offline-nsfw-scanner/Readme.md

 -   **Fine-Grained Recognition**: The NudeNet library scans the images and sorts them based on a list of labels such as "Covered_Breast, Exposed_Breast" and more, it then applies confidence levels to these detections.
 -   **Real-time HTML Reports**: Generates an HTML report in real-time that can be accessed during the scan.
 -   **Report Checkpoints**: Automatically saves report checkpoints every time the HTML report reaches 200KB.
--   **Cache Mechanism**: Utilizes a cache for problematic files (meaning files with long filenames, strange characters, emojis in their name).
-Cache is cleared when it reaches 15MB.
+-   **Cache Mechanism**: Utilizes a cache for problematic files (meaning files with long filenames, strange characters, emojis in their name, permission problems).
+Cache is cleared when it reaches 15MB and when the process finishes.
 -   **Robust Detection**: Can pretty reliably detect a wide variety of explicit situations, including those with multiple people and positions.
 Images are only considered positively detected when NudeNet is at least 60% sure (a score of 0.6 or above for any matched class).
--   **HTML Report Features**: The HTML report is blurred by default for privacy and contains options to copy image paths to clipboard and to open full-sized images.
+-   **HTML Report Features**: The HTML report is blurred by default for privacy and contains options to copy image paths to clipboard and to open full-sized images, it is easily possible to navigate between reports.
 -   **Docker Support**: The tool can be dockerized, and both input and output directories can be mounted.
+(TBD)
 -   **Customization**: The detection is improved by checking the confidence level of each detection and calculating the median, the user can pass the "--minscore" argument to configure the median, the default is 0.6, higher values lead to less false-positives, but also more misses.

 ## Use-Cases